-Pediatric Research Alliance 2018 Pilots: Request for Applications
+Pediatric Research Alliance Pilots

 PURPOSE: To stimulate new research projects, build new collaborations, and increase extramural funding for pediatric research.
 Proposals should be aimed towards generating preliminary data for subsequent extramural grant applications.

 TYPES & AMOUNTS: Two types of awards are available:

 - Type 1: Center Award - up to $50,000 per award

 - Type 2: Junior Faculty Focused (JFF) Award - up to $50,000 per award

 PROJECT PERIOD: October 1 - September 30

 THEMES: Please see below for center-specific eligibility requirements and themes.
 All proposals must relate to child health.

 Type 1: Center Award Eligibility Requirements

 - The principal investigator(s) must hold an appointment at their institution(s) which allows them to serve as principal investigator on extramural grant applications.